-MichaelTamez.com is a lifestyle and healthy living website.
-Any articles, blog posts, books, services, or products I recommend will always be related to my mission.
-Email address will be collected ONLY when a user of my site specifically chooses to receive my free email newsletter.
-The only way for a user to enter their email address for my newsletter is to physically sign up on any signup form throughout the site.
-I do not promote invasive popups or annoying sign-up capture pages.
-Instead, I give the user (you) the opportunity to make a decision on your own to sign up for the newsletter.
-Content of the newsletter will be to inform users of my latest blog posts, free giveaways, exclusive event invites, and other promotional products and services that are related to healthy living.
+Email address will be collected ONLY when a user of the site specifically chooses to receive our free email newsletter.
+The only way for a user to enter their email address for the newsletter is to physically sign up on any signup form throughout the site.
+We give the user (you) the opportunity to make a decision on your own to sign up for the newsletter.
+Content of the newsletter will be to inform users of our latest blog posts, free giveaways, exclusive event invites, and other promotional products and services that are related to healthy and balanced living.

-I collect information from you when you subscribe to my newsletter, respond to a survey, fill out the newsletter form, or provide me with feedback on my products or services.
+We collect information from you when you subscribe to our newsletter, respond to a survey, fill out the newsletter form, or provide feedback on our products or services.

-I may use the information I collect from you when you sign up for my newsletter, respond to a survey or promotion, surf my website, or use certain other site features in the following ways:
+We may use the information we collect from you when you sign up for our newsletter, respond to a survey or promotion, surf the website, or use certain other site features in the following ways:

-- I never ask for credit card numbers anywhere on my website.
+- We never ask for credit card numbers anywhere on our website.

-- I do not sell anything on my site nor do I ever ask for your credit card information.
+- We do not sell anything on our site nor do we ever ask for your credit card information.

 Google’s advertising requirements can be summed up by Google’s Advertising Principles.
 They are put in place to provide a positive experience for users.
 Learn more.